RafaelBalmant/RafaelBalmant/README.md

 <h4> :rocket: Let's go! :rocket: </h4>

-<p>Hello, my name is Rafael and I'm currently a Full Stack developer at Trimble</p>
+<p>Hello, my name is Rafael and I'm currently a Full Stack developer at Trimble,
+I started in the world of technology through a technical course focused on computer networks, but I ended up enjoying programming a lot and here I am today.
+In programming I started developing web applications, with the PHP language and the laravel framework, after a while I started to develop in JavaScript with the React Framework. </p>

 <h4>My skills</h4>